Editor for this page: Samantha Hogenson Bray

 University of Quebec at Montreal, Canada, School of Business offers a Master in Tourism Development Program along with undergraduate and distance-learning programs in French covering sustainable destination development.

-University of Surrey in England offers a MS in Sustainable Tourism.
+University of Surrey in England offers a MSc in International Tourism Management.

 University of Waterloo in Ontario, Canada offers a Bachelors of Arts in Tourism Development (BA) and a MA Tourism through either the Department of Geography and Environmental Management for a Master of Environmental Studies (MES) or the Department of Recreation and Leisure Studies for a Master of Arts (MA).